 FAN SHOP, MUSEUM & STADIUM TOURS

-Public tours of the arena are run on non-matchday Saturdays.
+Public tours of the arena are run on non-matchday Saturdays at 10:30am, 12pm and 1:30pm.
 No pre-booking is required and the tours last 45-60 minutes.
 Tickets are available in the fan shop for €5 per person and further info can be found here.

 FOOD & DRINK OPTIONS

 With the PreZero Arena being on an industrial park, there isn't much in the way of bars and restaurants nearby for a pre-match meal.
 If you're desperate for super processed greasy food then there's a McDonalds on Neulandstaraße.
 Head to the bars and restaurants in Sinsheim's historic centre instead or join the Hoffenheim fans at their pre-match party held in a tented area on Untere Au by the Auto & Technik Museum.
 Another idea is to visit Heidelberg half-an-hour away by train before making your way to Sinsheim.

 The usual fast food kiosks at the ground will provide you with your fill of chips, pretzel, frikadellen and wurst variants along with a few pints of Bitburger; and since the 2016-17 season, possibly as a reward for coming to watch one of Germany's most unpopular teams, Hoffenheim will let you pay for everything with cash or contactless methods (debit/credit card, Apple Pay, Google Pay etc).

 BUNDESLIGA: 1.FC Heidenheim 1846, 1.FSV Mainz 05, Eintracht Frankfurt, SV Darmstadt 98, VfB Stuttgart

 BUNDESLIGA 2: 1.FC Kaiserslautern, Karlsruher SC, SV Elversberg, SV Wehen Wiesbaden